lead generation

 you can quickly assess whether a lead is worth pursuing

-or if it needs further nurturing before being handed off to the sales team.
+Or if it needs further nurturing before being handed off to the sales team.

 Best Practices for Lead Scoring and Qualification